9itish/colorful/README.md

 1. A better algorithm to generate monochromatic colors.
 2. Support for instantiating a `Colorful` object through other color formats besides HEX.
 3. Add support for Alpha channel.
+(Done)

 If you have any other suggestions, I would be glad to hear them.